OwlManAtt/droops-dragoons/docs/adventures/waterdeep_2019.md

         - She RLY RLY RLY does not like being confused for the city watch
     - Sponf convinces the gate guard that Sponf is his child using ~mAgIc~.
 He goes to get her papers.

-- We set up at ???
-Tavern
+- We set up at the Fireside Newt Bar &  Tavern
     - Gifford & Rotgrun go find an armourer
         - Old deaf & mute elf
         - Gifford drops his armour off for ... some purpose, will be ready in a day